sschipke-conga/allShade/README.md

 # All JavaScript All Shade
-A RuPaul's Drage Race API
+A RuPaul's Drage Race API for accessing all the queens, and all the seasons for the beloved show.
+This API is deployed live [here!](https://allshade.herokuapp.com/)

 ### Technologies
 This api was almost written entirely in JavScript use the following libraries and frameworks